Grants for mobility

 - daily allowances

 - trips within or to Finland

-- study or competition trips
+- competition trips

 Applications must include the applicant’s working plan for the planned trip and a realistic estimate of travel costs.
 In addition, other possible funding for the trip and appearance fees must be stated in the application.

 A separate application must be submitted for each trip/project.

 Grants for mobility are generally awarded for the amounts of 1000, 2000, 3000, 4000 or 5000 euros.

 Grants awarded to working groups may be for larger amounts.
 Grants amounting to less than 1000 euros are generally not awarded.